Documentation Index

 • Intermittent series are trained and forecasted using LightGBM.

-Create New Job
+Create Job

-Use this section to create a new job.
-Complete the following fields:
+Use this button to create a new job.

-• Forecast Horizon.
+• Forecast horizon.
 Enter an integer value that represents the number of future periods to forecast.

-• For daily data, the maximum allowed value is 365 days
+• For daily data, the maximum allowed value is 365 days.

-• For weekly data, the maximum allowed value is 52 weeks
+• For weekly data, the maximum allowed value is 52 weeks.

 • For monthly data, the maximum allowed value is 12 months.